 What gets builtDone researching.
 Ready to have something working this month.
 This is where that happens.

 Once one desk changes, the team follows.
-I expand the build from one person to the people around them through demonstration, not training days.
+The build expands from one person to the people around them through demonstration, not training days.
 No workshop.
 No change management deck.
 Just the next person who sees it working and wants the same for their desk.
 This is how real adoption happens.
 Not mandated from the top.
 Pulled from the desk up.

 How this worksOne desk has changed.
 Now the question is: how do you get the rest of the team there without a mandate from the top?

-US-based companies outsource their AI implementation work to me as an embedded partner.
-In India, I work directly with solopreneurs, founders, family businesses, and export houses who are ready to build rather than wait.
+US teams get an embedded AI implementation partner.
+Build work that ships, not advice that ages in a document.
+Solopreneurs, family businesses, and export houses across India get implementation at the desk, not strategy in the boardroom.
 Both markets.
 One practitioner.
 Twenty years of building across both.
 This is not a remote advisory role.
-It is an implementation partnership with someone who has built businesses in both geographies and knows what it takes to actually ship something.
+It is a partnership with someone who has built businesses in both geographies and knows what it takes to actually ship something.

 What this looks likeFor US companies ready to outsource the AI build.
-For Indian businesses done waiting for the right moment.
+For Indian MSMEs, export houses, family businesses, and solopreneurs who have waited long enough.

 Without it